Overall Title – The Scottish Landscape Photographer of the Year

 The grand title “Scottish Landscape Photographer of the Year” shall be awarded to the photographer whom in the opinion of the judges has entered the best set of three images into the competition.

 Please note: We want to make it clear that the overall title is for the photographer of the year – not the photograph of the year, and this is why we judge this category across three images.
-Images throughout all stages are judged on visual appeal, and this will always be the prime consideration, however for the final round we will consider these additional parameters when making the final decision:
+Images throughout all stages are judged on visual appeal, and this will always be the prime consideration, however for the final round and because this is the elite category, the margins when it comes to the final shortlist may be very fine, therefore judging will be at the strictest level and we will consider these additional parameters when making the final decision:

 - subject diversity – e.g. images taken of different subjects over time will be preferred to 3 different images of the same sunset

 - location diversity – it is a key aim of this competition to promote all of Scotland so a portfolio of different locations will be preferred

 - different takes – e.g. a new or different twists on iconic view

 - field/camera skills over digital editing – e.g. waiting for the right light, use of filters, image sharpness across the image or intentional lack of etc. Please note: it has always been the case that our preference is for images that have little or no digital editing.
 (We have several categories set aside for images that have used editing methods, digital creativity)

 - conservation – the competition shares the same values of the trusts that support us, therefore images should not depict anything detrimental to the landscape or be achieved by breaking the Scottish Outdoor Countryside Code

 What are we looking for in terms of images?

 Natural looking images that show off the Scottish landscape, seascape or urban views at its very best.
 Your images may be comprised of iconic views, different takes on iconic views or new and unseen views of the Scottish landscape.
 Your images may be anything from a wide sweeping vista of a mountain range to a small fishing village, a large city view or classic view of a Scottish Island.